Is Marketing Mix Modeling Still Relevant?

 Marketing Mix Modeling has been used by large brands for many decades and has historically been a means to understand how large traditional media campaigns (TV, Print, Radio) impact sales activity.
 MMM can be highly accurate and is a well-proven approach to marketing measurement.

 MMM uses a time series modeling approach to examine whether changes in media reach (impressions, GRPs, etc.) over time correlate with conversion changes.
 For a simple example, consider the case where a brand places a billboard next to the highway.
 The model can examine sales before the billboard and now whether sales have increased with the placement of the new billboard.
 If the brand takes the billboard down and sales drop accordingly, puts the billboard back up and sales increase again, the brand can be reasonably confident that the billboard is impacting sales positively— and incrementally.
 Marketing Mix Models work in the same way to see how the reach of advertising affects sales outcomes.
-Well-designed Marketing Mix Models also account for other factors besides media.
-In this case, the brand may also try to account for other factors such as the weather, traffic patterns, promotions, seasonality, holidays and day-of-week effects before confidently concluding that the media (the billboard) is the reason for changes in sales versus these other factors that may be playing a part in sales changes over time.

 While this method is probabilistic in nature and does not attempt to match media consumption at individual customer levels using PII, it can provide a very accurate measure of the incremental contribution of marketing investments on many different types of outcomes.
-Also, Marketing Mix Modeling has a major advantage over other measurement approaches such as Multi-Touch Attribution in that it can measure both digital and traditional media as well as online and offline conversion outcomes.
-And because it uses no PII, it is fully privacy-safe.

 When to Use Marketing Mix Modeling